 We need to do things differently.
 Your classroom management philosophy must reflect this.

-Our students need to be active, engaged, and we need to encourage a loud classroom that is full of action and engagement.
+Our students need to be active and engaged, and we need to encourage a loud classroom that is full of action and engagement.
 We need to be certain they are gaining the soft skills that are necessary in the world that they are not necessarily getting naturally as generations past have.

-As we all learned, there are three pieces to an accurate classroom management philosophy: students, teacher, and behavior.
+As we all learned, there are three pieces to an accurate classroom management philosophy: students, teachers, and behavior.
 You need to determine what the responsibility is of each in order to create that plan.
 If you are going to teach your students how to be productively engaging, then your plan needs to reflect how that will work for each stakeholder partaking in a lesson.

 It is important to take all of this into consideration.
 Classrooms that turn into a free-for-all when attempting a student-centered model do not have a defined classroom management philosophy in place: the teacher is just throwing spaghetti at the wall to see what will stick.
 When a defined plan is in place, students learn their roles and responsibilities to themselves and each other within the confines of the classroom environment and thus true learning can occur.